-In light of Campus closure and as a precautionary measure regarding COVID-19, employees in the College of Humanities and Social Sciences are working remotely in an effort to best support our campus community.
-We ask for your patience as some services may be limited and response time may increase.
+In light of new Campus regulations as a precautionary measure regarding COVID-19, we ask for your patience as some services may be limited and response time may increase.
 We appreciate your understanding as we prioritize health and safety.
 Updates will be published to UNC's COVID-19 information page as the situation develops.

 Teaching English as a Second Language

 College of Humanities & Social Sciences

 Dr. Elizabeth (Beth) Franklin is a Professor in the Department of Hispanic Studies at the University of Northern Colorado in Greeley, Colorado, coordinating the TESOL/CLD undergraduate teacher education program.
 At UNC, she previously served as Interim Chair (2015-2017), Director of the School of World Languages and Cultures and Cultural Studies (2005-2009), and Director of the Center for Language Arts Education (2001-2005).

 Dr. Franklin has received $5,685,000 in federal and state grants.
 Most recently (2011-2017), she was Principal Investigator for a $1,800,000 National Professional Development grant, Math and Science Teaching for English Learners, from the U.S. Department of Education.
 She has published articles in various academic journals, including the TESOL Quarterly, Language Arts, Reading Teacher, and Teaching Exceptional Children.
 In addition, Dr. Franklin edited a book, Learning to Read and Write in More than One Language: Lessons for Teachers (TESOL, 1999), published two book chapters, and has completed numerous grant-related research reports.
 She served as a member of the Board of Directors of TESOL, Inc. from 2007-2010.